MostafaPayami/HBF/README.md

 The Python codes are TensorFlow/Keras models for AE-HBFnet.

 The following software and libraries are required:
-1) TensorFlow: Version 2.19.0 or later
+1) MATLAB: Version R2023b or later
-2) Python: Version 3.8.0 or later
+2) TensorFlow: Version 2.19.0 or later
-3) MATLAB: Version R2023b or later
+3) Keras: Version 3.8.0 or later

 ***************************************************************************************************